carpentries/sandpaper-docs/episodes/pull-request.md

 ### Updating Package Cache

-Updates to the package cache are accompanied by a bot comment that indicates the package versions that have been updated.
+Updates to the package cache are on the `updates/packages` branch and accompanied by a bot comment that indicates the package versions that have been updated.

 ![A Pull Request from [@carpentries-bot](https://github.com/carpentries-bot) giving details of what packages were modified and that they can be merged if you